 The speaker then progressed to talk about past comments about influencing the decision of Stow Parish Council, and that she and the other occupants of Horseshoe House had no association and that she had never attended a meeting of Stow Parish Council.
-She stated that the accusation was a slur to question the integrity and professionalism of the Parish Council.
-The speaker asserted it was unfair and unsubstantiated.
+She stated that the accusation was a slur to question the integrity and professionalism of the Parish Council, with it unfair and unsubstantiated.